-The consolidated financial statements include the accounts of the Corporation, and its controlled subsidiary Globex Nevada Inc.
+The consolidated financial statements include the accounts of the Corporation, and its controlled subsidiary Globex Nevada Inc. Both companies have the same year end.

 All significant intercompany transactions and balances have been eliminated on consolidation.
 The table which follows outlines Globex's interest in the entity: